naveenrana1309/NRControls/README.md

 3) Action Sheet
 4) AlertView with textfield (eg. you can use this in case of forgot password and in many more cases.)
 5) Take or choose photo which use above methods and gives you the selected image within same line of code with the help of completion handler.
+6) Document Picker - You can pick any document from local or cloud from your app.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Xcode 8+ , Swift 3 , iOS 9 and above
+Xcode 9+ , Swift 4 , iOS 9 and above

 ## Installation